isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
-        - title: "Safer Internet Day 2026: Empowering Students for a Better Digital Future"
-          date: 16 February 2026
-          announcement: In celebration of Safer Internet Day on 10 February 2026, our school organised an engaging and meaningful sharing session aimed at promoting healthy, responsible digital habits among students.
-          link_text: Read more about it here
-          link_url: /safer-internet-day-2026-empowering-students-for-a-better-digital-future/
         - title: Taiwan Immersion Programme 2025
           date: 27 February 2026
           announcement: From 28 to 31 October 2025, fourteen of our students, together